ilausuch/CacheServer/README.md

 Additionally a REST API is provided to make easy the connection with any client.

-You can also find a UI for managing the server at https://github.com/ilausuch/CacheServer-Admin

 The cache are didived in individual caches called "Banks" that have independent space of keys, so it is easy to organize hetereogenic information in the same cache server and increase the speed of search methods.